mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/2-set-up-server.md

 10. Check the IP address of the DNS server (leave it as the same VM private address).
 Click until finish.

 # Test DHCP Scope (on-prem)
-1. Create a new Windows Server 2022 VM with the same VNet and subnet.
+1. Create a new Windows Server 2022 VM ``winserVM2`` with the same VNet and subnet.
 Assign a new username and password.
 Keep the VM private address as dynamic but everything else as the same as the first VM created.
 Review + create.
-2. Connect to the VM.
+2. Connect to ``winserVM2``.
 3. Search for Advanced system settings.
 Click the Computer Name tab.
 Click Change.
 4. Click Domain.
 Enter the domain name (e.g. winser.local).
 Click OK.
 - If there is an error message saying the DNS name cannot be found, open network connections.
 Right click the Ethernet.
 Click Properties.
 Click Internet Protocol Version 4 (TCP/IPv4).
 Click Properties.
 Click Use the DNS server address (10.1.0.4).